timhourigan/ansible-playbooks/README.md

-# ansible-educational-apps
+# Ansible Playbooks

-A collection of Ansible playbooks to install educational applications and games.
+A selection of Ansible playbooks and roles.

 ## Prerequisites